 “They don’t dare start (eating) for fear of being ridiculed, for example, with escargot,” said the institute’s head chef, who she recruited from the French embassy.

-Wang, during her sessions learned how to laid forks and knives, she used rulers to measure the precise placements.
+Wang, during her sessions, learned how to laid forks and knives, she used rulers to measure the precise placements.
 One student erred on a recent lunch hostessing exam when she laid a knife with the blade facing out rather than in.

 Students also tour art galleries, to learn to appreciate art.
-What they also learn is non-teachable qualities such as poise, taste and confidence.
+What they also learn is non-teachable qualities such as poise, taste, and confidence.

-There are differences between aristocracy and nouveaux riche, says Wang, who is studying globalization for a master’s degree in London. ”We have a really good life, at least materially speaking, so we can’t just be unrefined.”
+There are differences between aristocracy and nouveau riche, says Wang, who is studying globalization for a master’s degree in London. ”We have a really good life, at least materially speaking, so we can’t just be unrefined.”
 Harvard sociologist Martin Whyte said Chinese interest in etiquette was to be expected in a society enjoying newfound wealth but lacking a strong, recent “aristocratic tradition”.
 They “recognize that being viewed as ‘nouveau riche’ makes them vulnerable to popular criticism”, he said in an email, likening rich Chinese today to 19th century Americans.